softindex/uikernel/docs/docs/form-example.md

 next: data-binding.html
 ---

-In this example, we use `UIKernel.Mixins.Form` to create a simple form for editing grid records.
+In this example, we use `UIKernel.Form` to create a simple form for editing grid records.

 * [Live demo](/examples/form/){:target="_blank"}
 * [Code]({{ site.github }}/examples/form){:target="_blank"}